SARL-PLUS/RL_bootcamp_tutorial/README.md

 ### What are the most important concepts?
 - **Agent:** The learner or decision maker.
-- **Environment:** The external system with which the agent interacts.
+- **Environment and MDPs:** The external system with which the agent interacts.
 - **State:** A representation of the current situation of the agent.
 - **Action:** A set of all possible moves the agent can make.
 - **Reward:** Feedback from the environment to evaluate actions.